bmjcode/anagram/README.md

 ## Phrase lists

-Finding one anagram is an algorithms problem; finding a lot of them is a curation problem.
-While I believe my code is very fast, the truth is if you can measure its speed you're getting too many results to find the truly interesting and meaningful anagrams among them.
+Finding anagrams fast is an algorithms problem; finding interesting and meaningful ones is a curation problem.
+Since you can only implement a [combinatorial explosion](https://en.wikipedia.org/wiki/Combinatorial_explosion) so efficiently, I prefer to focus on the latter.
 The best thing you can do to get good results is to start with a well-curated phrase list.

 * **[basic_english.txt](basic_english.txt)**: words and phrases from Wikipedia's [Basic English combined wordlist](https://simple.wikipedia.org/wiki/Wikipedia:Basic_English_combined_wordlist).
 * **[shakespearean.txt](shakespearean.txt)**: words and phrases from the [complete works of William Shakespeare](https://gutenberg.org/ebooks/100) as published by Project Gutenberg.
 In need of some editing.
 * **[web2.txt](web2.txt)**: words from *Webster's Second International Dictionary* by way of [OpenBSD](https://cvsweb.openbsd.org/src/share/dict/).
 The 1934 copyright has lapsed.
 This is the current default list.

-You can generate your own phrase list from any plain-text document using the included `wordlist` tool.
-The terminology here is deliberate, if a bit confusing.
-We call it a *phrase* list because a phrase can include multiple words, but the list generation tool is `wordlist` because it only lists words individually.
+The included `wordlist` tool lists unique words in a document.
+You can use this as a starting point to create your own phrase list.
+Note a *phrase* in our usage can consist of multiple words, including spaces and punctuation, but the tool by itself only lists words individually.